dell/OpenManage-Enterprise/README.md

 ## OME/OME-M and Plugin API Samples / Cookbooks

 This repository hosts cookbooks for OME/OME-M and associated plugins.
 For script samples specific to OME/OME-M please look for script samples contained in "Core".
-Plugin script samples are in the "Plugin" folder and categorized further by plugin name
+Plugin script samples are in the "Plugin" folder and categorized further by plugin name.

-See the [RESTful API Guide](https://topics-cdn.dell.com/pdf/dell-openmanage-enterprise_api-guide5_en-us.pdf) for a full reference of OpenManage's publicly exposed REST capability.
+## Script Documentation

+For a listing of each script and its accompanying documentation see our [Example API Documentation](docs/API.md)

 ## Contributing to this Repository

-For more information on contributing to the repository see [the contribution guide](CONTRIBUTING.md).
+For more information on contributing to the repository see [the contribution guide](docs/CONTRIBUTING.md).

 ## Requests